DanielMoscoso/100day_challenge/Readme.txt

 		 initialize the email text box with '@gmail.com'."
 		-The text boxes are actually 'entry' boxes.
 		-The entry boxes' layout also changed.
 They needed to be wider.
+		-If the user hits the 'add' button, then the code saves all the typed information in a new line to a '.txt' file.
+If the file does not exist, it creates it.
 ===============================================================================